nickassafkirk/hygge_houseplants/README.md

 1. You can then delete the DISABLE_COLLECTSTATIC config variable from your heroku app to allow heroku to collect static files and upload them to S3

+---
+## Acknowledgements
+---

+I would like to thank my Tutor Nishant Kumar for his help and support throughout this project and throughout my previous projects over the last year.

+I would also like to thank the Tutors at the code institute for the their help and support.
+Special thanks to Simen for his advice during our Saturday morning standup.

+I'd also like to thank my friends and family who assisted with testing and feedback for this project.